Bugum Chugu

 The Buɣim Chuɣu (Fire Festival) is the first Dagomba festival in the year.
 It is celebrated in the first month of the Dagomba lunar year, the Bugum Goli (the month of fire), and is celebrated on the ninth day of the month.
-The festival is celebrated to remember the "lost of a chief son" during the old days.
+The festival is celebrated to remember the "lost son of a king" during ancient Dagbon.

 Traditional Origin Story

 The origin of the Bugum Festival dates back to the time when one king lost his dear son.
 The name of the king and the said son are no longer known.
-Some also claimed that the event took place before the arrival of the ruling class in modern Dagbon, Mamprugu and Nanung.
-The descendants of the ruling class are present day chiefs and kings in Dagbon, Mamprusi and Nanung.
-The story has it that a child went out to play with his colleagues and as they played, he became tired and went and laid down under a tree.
+It is thought that the event took place before the unification of Dagbon by Naa Gbewaa.
+Naa Gbewaa and his descendants started chieftaincy in Dagbon, Gmamprugu, Nanung, Wala, Mossi, Bouna, etc. The story has it that a child went out to play with his colleagues and as they played, he became tired and went and laid down under a tree.
 He soon fell asleep.
 The other children forgot of him and went home when they finished playing.
 In the evening, the parents (king and wife) did not see him.
 The king thought he was with the mother and the mother also thought the child was with the father.
 After supper that the mother called on the king to take the child to bed.
 It was at that moment that they found that the child was not with any of them.
 The king ordered his subjects to go round the neighborhood in search for the son.
 They did not find him.
 Even, the children he went out with could not remember.